 Caudalie is not certified cruelty-free by any third-party cruelty-free certifications like Leaping Bunny or PETA.

 Because Caudalie is not certified cruelty-free by a third party, no one is looking into or substantiating Caudalie’s cruelty-free commitments and claims.

 Is Caudalie Cruelty-Free?

-By choosing to sell in mainland China, Caudalie must have their products tested on animals.
-Therefore I would not consider Caudalie to be a cruelty-free brand.
+To sum up, by choosing to sell in mainland China, Caudalie must have its products tested on animals.
+Therefore, we would NOT consider Caudalie to be a cruelty-free brand.

 Is Caudalie Vegan?